Setting up camp...

-Michaela is a nurse on the Burns Unit at the Royal Manchester Children's Hospital.
-She has volunteered on the younger children's Burns Camp for over 4 years.
+Phil is an Assistant Psychologist on the Burns Team at the Royal Manchester Children's Hospital.
+He first volunteered on the younger children's camp in 2016 and attended Family Weekends for more!

 It costs around £500 for a child to attend one of our residential Camps.
 All the camp staff give their time voluntarily so we only pay for the facilities, equipment and for qualified instructors to ensure safety at all times.

 We depend on charity donations – whether from a business, fundraising or a personal contribution.
 Children who attend are not asked to contribute financially; but a lot of the families who know how amazing our camps are have held a fundraising event to say ‘thank you’ and ensure that places at the camp are available for others in the future.